-This episode is the second of a three-part series, New Ideas for Policy in the Developing World.
-In this episode, how diplomacy and public shaming are helping shine a light on a problem that depends on secrecy to survive.
+There’s evidence that diplomacy and public shaming are helping shine a light on a problem that depends on secrecy to survive: human trafficking.

 Each year, the U.S. State Department releases the Trafficking in Persons (TIP) report.
 The report ranks how well or how poorly countries are tackling human trafficking.

-Duke professor Judith Kelley was studying the report's effectiveness when she stumbled on an unlikely source of help: the WikiLeaks documents.
+Judith Kelley, Dean of the Sanford School of Public Policy, was studying the report’s effectiveness when she stumbled on an unlikely source of help: the WikiLeaks documents.
 She found first-hand evidence that countries get really upset when they are ranked poorly.
 In fact, such rankings can often cause countries to make change.

 Also: For years, tiny children were trafficked in the Middle East and forced to become camel jockeys.
 But a surprising new solution has been created: robotic camel jockeys.